MTC History

 The Harold and Mimi Steinberg Charitable Trust makes the largest multi-year grant in the history of MTC, partially supporting two productions each season as well as a portion of the Education Program.

-World Premiere of The Last Yankee by Arthur Miller, directed by John Tillinger, with John Heard and Frances Conroy (Obie Award).
+World premiere of The Last Yankee by Arthur Miller directed by John Tillinger with John Heard and Frances Conroy (Obie Award).

-World Premiere of John Patrick Shanley’s Four Dogs and a Bone, with Tony Roberts, Loren Dean, Mary-Louise Parker, and Polly Draper moves to the Lucille Lortel Theatre.
+The world premiere of John Patrick Shanley’s Four Dogs and a Bone, with Tony Roberts, Loren Dean, Mary-Louise Parker, and Polly Draper moves to the Lucille Lortel Theatre.

-New York Premiere of Charlayne Woodard’s Pretty Fire.
+New York premiere of Charlayne Woodard’s Pretty Fire.

 1994